Stream Foundations: Chunks, Buffers, and Backpressure

 The Problem with Whole-Buffer Processing

-A service that accepts uploaded files has to read bytes, possibly transform them, and send the result somewhere else.
-The most direct implementation reads the entire file, transforms the resulting Buffer, and then writes the output:
+A service that accepts uploaded files has to read bytes, maybe transform them, and send the result somewhere else.
+The most direct version reads the entire file, transforms the resulting Buffer, and writes the output -

 import { readFile, writeFile } from "node:fs/promises";